 An SPF record identifies which mail servers are permitted to send email on behalf of your domain.
 It starts with v=spf, for example, v=spf1 ip4:192.168.0.1/16-all.

 A text record can contain arbitrary text and can also be used to define machine-readable data, such as security or abuse prevention information.
-It is also often used for domain ownership verification (for e.g. you can get a certificate, register third-party tools to operate on behalf of your domain, etc.).
+It is also often used for domain ownership verification (for for example you can get a certificate, register third-party tools to operate on behalf of your domain, and so on).
 It just needs to contain text, for example, Sample Text Entry.

 Predictive Record (A/AAAA/CNAME)

-Predictive records provide a variety of configuration options for global traffic management based on real-time service availability.
+Predictive records provide various configuration options for global traffic management based on real-time service availability.
 Predictive records allow you to apply routing configuration across address pools and define the behavior individually for different locations, networks, or IPs/CIDR blocks.
 This service combines failover and round robin routing logic to assure the highest availability, zero downtime, and seamless data-driven traffic management across platforms.

 - Go to the Records page of your zone.

 - Click the Add Record button on the Records Page.
 To learn more about adding records, refer to the Add Record section.

 - The Add Record dialog box opens.